- Always stay in control. You must be able to stop, or avoid other people or objects.

 By doing these three things every run, you'll be helping keep the slopes safe and enjoyable, for you and everyone else.

 When riding in Terrain Parks, there are a number of specific etiquette and safety practices that all users should follow.
-The basics of terrain park safety are outlined in the Smart Style – Park Smart Terrain Safety Program.

-START SMALL.
 Work your way up.
 Build your skills.

-MAKE A PLAN.
 Every feature.
 Every time.

-ALWAYS LOOK before you drop.
+Look upslope before you drop.

-TAKE IT EASY.
 Know your limits.
 Land on your feet.